Expert / 7 August, 2020 / My Baba

 M – many women carry group B Strep naturally

 U – usually causes no problems, but can be devastating

 M – most common cause of serious infection in newborns and of meningitis in babies under 3 months

 M – most group B Strep infections in babies are preventable

 Y – your knowledge can help protect your baby

-Please sign and share the new group B Strep petition calling for pregnant women to be informed about group B Strep and offered GBS-specific tests in pregnancy.
+Please sign and share the group B Strep petition calling for pregnant women to be informed about group B Strep and offered group B Strep-specific tests in pregnancy.